-There were no other changes to key management personnel after the reporting date and the date the financial report was finalized for issue other than those noted above.
+Vernon Harvey There were no other changes to key management personnel after the reporting date and the date the

 2. Remuneration philosophy

 The performance of the Company depends upon the quality of its directors and executives.
 To prosper, the Company must attract, motivate and retain highly skilled directors and executives.